At home

 How does a patchwork family protect itself in the event of separation?

-• When buying a house: co-ownership, financial contributions
+• When buying a house: Co-ownership, investment contributions

-• Who stays in the shared home following the separation and which notice periods apply
+• Who stays in the shared home in the event of a separation and the required notice periods

 • How the household costs are shared